it-at-m/refarch-templates/docs/getting-started.md

 ### Configure Templates

-After getting the templates, make the following adjustments:
+After getting the templates, you will need to make a few adjustments in the respective template directories:

 1. Rename the folder you copied (e.g. from `refarch-frontend` to `myapp-frontend`).
 2. Change the artifact `name` inside the `package.json` file.